Unauthorized Immigrant Population Profiles

 Acknowledgments & Methodology

-This data tool is based on a methodology that imputes unauthorized status using U.S. Census Bureau 2014-18 American Community Survey (ACS) and 2008 Survey of Income and Program Participation (SIPP) data.
-This method was developed in consultation with James Bachmeier of Temple University and Jennifer Van Hook of The Pennsylvania State University, Population Research Institute.
+This data tool is based on a methodology that imputes unauthorized status using U.S. Census Bureau 2015-19 American Community Survey (ACS) and 2008 Survey of Income and Program Participation (SIPP) data, weighted to 2019 unauthorized immigrant population estimates provided by Jennifer Van Hook of The Pennsylvania State University.
 For more detail on the methods, see MPI, “MPI Methodology for Assigning Legal Status to Noncitizen Respondents in U.S. Census Bureau Survey Data.”
-The control totals were developed by Van Hook.
 These estimates have the same sampling and coverage errors as any other survey-based estimates that rely on ACS and other Census Bureau data.